uncleGena/holymoly-slider/README.md

 # Holymoly slider
 NOTE: it is in beta stage!

-This is dependency free drag slider used on www.holymolycasinos.com and holymolyslots.com
+This is dependency free drag slider used on www.holymolycasinos.com/casinos

 ## Getting Started